polterguy/magic.data.common/README.md

 ```

 Effectively resulting in that you'll have two columns returned after executing the above SQL, which are `howdy` and `world`.
+Combining this with the join features from this project, allows you to create any type of tabular _"projections"_ you wish.

 ### Joins